 The therapist will then connect the electrode to a recording device with several wires, so it can record data transmitted from the electrodes.

 You'll be instructed to keep a diary of all the activities you do while wearing the monitor.
-It's particularly important to record in the diary any symptoms of palpitations, skipped heartbeats, shortness of breath, chest pain or lightheadedness.
+It's particularly important to record in the diary any palpitations, skipped heartbeats, shortness of breath, chest pain or lightheadedness.
 Once your monitor is fitted and you've received instructions on how to wear it, you can resume your normal activities.

-Once your monitoring period is over, you will return to the hospital and a therapist will remove the electrodes from your chest, which may cause some discomfort - similar to a bandage being pulled off your skin.
+Once your monitoring period is over, you will return to the hospital and a therapist will remove the electrodes from your chest.
+This may cause some discomfort - similar to a bandage being pulled off your skin.
 You will turn in the diary you kept while you wore the Holter monitor.
 The Holter monitor is interpreted by a Cardiologist and the results are sent to your doctor.

 Cardiac Stress Test